antsmallant/hen/assets/README.md

 cd assets/tool
 chmod +x run_client.sh && ./run_client.sh
 ```
-After run, you can type `ggl` then enter to get game list.
+After run, you can type `ggl` then press enter to get game list.
 See src/test/client.lua for more CMD.